Frodsham is a Town in the county of Cheshire.

 There are great places to visit near Frodsham including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-Frodsham's best nearby villages can be found at Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.
+Villages to visit near Frodsham include Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.

 There are a number of historic buildings near Frodsham including Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower.

-Quarry Bank, Tatton Park, and Teggs Nose Country Park are great places to visit near Frodsham if you like country parks.
+Quarry Bank, Tatton Park, and Teggs Nose Country Park are some of Frodsham best country parks to visit near Frodsham.

-Parks to visit near Frodsham include Victoria Park - Widnes, Tatton Park, Water Tower Gardens, Westminster Park, and Timbersbrook Picnic Area.
+Don't miss Victoria Park - Widnes, Tatton Park, Water Tower Gardens, Westminster Park, and Timbersbrook Picnic Area's parks if visiting the area around Frodsham.

 Trentabank Reservoir, and Macclesfield Forest are great places to visit near Frodsham if you like woodlands.